sctlcd/jquery-2/README.md

 # jQuery - 2

-//to install jQuery
+using jQuery library

+### Install the latest version of jQuery with the npm CLI command:
-npm install jquery
+> npm install jquery